zyoninc/opinionated-meteor-application-template/README.md

 ## Development Flow

 It is recommended to run `meteor npm run start-dev` while developing to enable the `debug` package that's being utilized.
+In the browser, you can open the development console and type `localStorage.debug = '*'` to enable client side debugging.
 See [imports/startup/server/accounts.js](https://github.com/justinr1234/opinionated-meteor-application-template/blob/master/imports/startup/server/accounts.js#7) for an example of how to use the debug package.

 When developing a module by itself that can be unit tested (on the server side), run with `meteor npm run server-test-watch` as this will re-run tests on every change.